learn-co-curriculum/python-p3-loops/README.md

 ```

 Write a function `reverse_string()` that takes one argument, a string, and reverses
 it.
-Don't use the built-in `.reverse()` method.
-Instead, loop through the
-characters in the input string and reverse it.
+Loop through the characters in the input string and reverse it.

 ```py
 reverse_string("hello")
 # "olleh"
 ```

+> NOTE: Python has a number of special ways to move through iterable objects
+> using indices.
+Any iterable can be reversed in Python with the simple command
+> `iterable[::-1]`.
+We will explore this syntax more in the next module.

 Write a function `fizzbuzz()` that prints the numbers from 1 to 100.
 For
 multiples of three, print "Fizz" instead of the number and for the multiples